Vizgen/vizgen-postprocessing/docs/source/segmentation_options/cellpose_segment.rst

 Cellpose Options
 =========================================================

-The Cellpose segmentation algorithm uses the Cellpose v.1.0.2.
-In addition to supporting  the default model weights (e.g. cyto2, nuclei), we support custom weights that may be more appropriate for a specific tissue type.
+The Cellpose segmentation algorithm uses the Cellpose v.1.0.2 [citation]_.
+In addition to supporting  the default model weights (e.g. cyto2, nuclei), ``vpt`` supports custom weights that may be more appropriate for a specific tissue type.

 Input Data
 """"""""""""